-Our cows sleep in the pasture.
-At night, they often gather together in a herd near trees.
-One of the reason they gather as a group is because cows have strong protection behavior.
-In fact, a Colorado State University graduate student recently did a study on the protective behaviors of cows and calves.
+A Colorado State University graduate student did a study on the protective behaviors of cows and calves.
 The study found that when there was a potential threat (like an unknown vehicle, person or predator in the field), the Mama cow would place herself between the potential threat and her calf in order to protect the calf.

 Is it possible to tip a cow?

 No, this is an urban legend that only happens in the movies.